 - The work plan exceeds the required length.

 Entries should reflect work performed in a student, not professional, capacity.
 Student categories recognize the work of those about to enter the professional communication field.
 If you were enrolled as a student but have professional communication experience or are employed in the communication profession, please enter the main Silver Leaf Program.

 Work produced for educational courses, a club or volunteer association, an internship or other non- commercial activities while you are a student are eligible for submission.
 Work done for IABC or the IABC Research Foundation at the international level is not eligible.
 Work done for IABC chapters and districts or regions is eligible.
 Professors or advisers may not enter on behalf of a student.

 Questions?
 E-mail firstname.lastname@example.org.
 To submit your entries electronically, please follow these general guidelines:

-- Clearly label all elements of your entry.
+- Clearly label all elements in your entry.

 - Include all required elements of the submission and work plan.